-Security Groups are the fundamental categories to which your users belong, and control access to your Community site's content at a high level.
+Security Groups are the fundamental categories to which your users belong, and control access to your site's content at a high level.

 NOTE: See Understand Security Groups to learn more about site security and the role Security Groups play.

 NOTE: You can add users to Higher Logic Security Groups on the Admin > Users > List page.
 See Add Users to a Security Group to learn how.

 NOTE: If you're a database/AMS-integrated client, you’ll likely see a mix of Higher Logic and database/AMS Security Groups.
 This article describes how to manage Higher Logic Security Groups; database Security Groups are managed and assigned to users in the AMS.

 Database Security Groups have an AMS key that corresponds to the primary key for the member type/Security Group in your database.
 Data sync will automatically add and remove users based on your business rules on the database side only.

 To create and manage Higher Logic Security Groups:

 - In the Admin Toolbar, click Admin.